scratchrealm/mcmc-monitor-old/README.md

 pip install --upgrade mcmc-monitor
 ```

 To get started, try out [test_stan.py](./examples/test_stan.py).
-Note that the [multi-normal.stan](./examples/multi-normal.stan) file needs to be next next to this `.py` file.
+Note that the [multi-normal.stan](./examples/multi-normal.stan) file needs to be next next to this `.py` file, so it is recommended that you clone this repo.
 This will begin a multi-chain Stan run and will print out a link you can use to monitor the run in a web browser.
 You can also share that same link with others.

 The integration with cmdstanpy is accomplished using a context manager as follows: